 If you aren't a member of NAR, you claim the title of real estate agent and are legally able to work in the field, but your earning potential is limited without access to the MLS.

-Step 7: Know when to renew your license
+Step 7: Renew your license regularly.

 Getting your real estate license is a lot of work, so don't forget to renew it.
 Check your state's requirements to see when your license will expire -- usually every two or four years.

 Many states require agents to complete a set number of course hours to be eligible for renewal -- between 22 and 90 course hours every two years.
 These additional courses ensure you're up to date on the evolving national and state markets and regulations.

 Check with your state's licensing office to learn their renewal requirements so you're not scrambling to fit 90 hours of coursework into the four days before your license expires.

 Real Estate License Cost

 The cost of a real estate license can vary depending on where you take your required education course, which can cost anywhere from $300 to $1,000.
 Additionally, your real estate license application, fingerprinting, and background check, and state licensing exam fees will usually run you between $100-$200, so you should budget for $500-$1,200 total.

 Becoming a real estate agent is a big decision requiring time, attention, and dedication.
 But the result is almost unlimited earning potential and the possibility of someday being your own boss -- two things that make many salespeople tick.
 Sound like something you're interested in?
 Get started today.